syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-resolve-the-file-does-not-contain-workbook-stream-error.md

 ---
-title: Resolve the “File does not contain workbook stream” error | Syncfusion
+title: Resolve the File does not contain workbook stream error | Syncfusion
 description: This page explains how to resolve the "File does not contain workbook stream" error in Syncfusion.XlsIO.Base.dll.
 platform: File-formats
 control: XlsIO